RamTechz/RamTechz/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning Deep Learing.
+- 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on data science projects and open source contributions.
 - 🤔 Ask me about data analysis, machine learning, or anything data-related.
 - 📫 How to reach me: www.linkedin.com/in/ramtechz